heartandhandstraining/heartandhandstraining.github.io/now.md

 # order: 0
 ---

-I am working on a jekyll-github website similar to this one with an animated svg image in the header.
-[Don Easy Website](https://doneasy1.github.io)
+I am working on a jekyll-github website similar to this one with an animated svg image in the header: [Don Easy Website](https://doneasy1.github.io).

-I will be adding regularly to 'Mom is Free' post or awhile as part of remembering my Mom who passed away April 02, 2020.
+I will be adding regularly to [Mom is Free](/Mom-is-Free/) for awhile as part of remembering my Mom who passed away April 02, 2020.

 <!-- {::nomarkdown}
 <svg width="200" height=200>